HumanOmni-Speaker: Identifying Who said What and When: Ablation Study

-As shown in Fig.\ref{fig:Ablation}(a), reducing the token count per frame below 6 leads to a significant degradation in speaker localization accuracy, due to insufficient representation of spatial displacement.With 6 tokens per frame, the error rate is already 1.2\%,and increasing the token count yields minimal gains, indicating that 6 tokens are sufficient for effective motion modeling.
-Fig.\ref{fig:Ablation}(b) shows that an excessively low frame rate (e.g., 2 FPS) prevents effective lip reading.
-While 16 FPS enables basic lip-reading capability, the model achieves optimal performance at 25 FPS, indicating that higher frame rates enhance fine-grained viseme modeling.
+\textbf{Hyperparameter Sensitivity.} We further analyze two key design parameters of the Visual Delta Encoder: the number of structured tokens per frame and the input frame rate.
+As shown in Fig.~\ref{fig:Ablation}(a), reducing the token count below 6 leads to significant degradation in speaker localization accuracy due to insufficient spatial representation, while increasing it beyond 6 yields minimal gains---indicating that 6 tokens per frame strikes an optimal balance.
+Fig.~\ref{fig:Ablation}(b) shows that an excessively low frame rate (e.g., 2 FPS) prevents effective lip reading; 16 FPS enables basic capability, while 25 FPS achieves optimal performance for fine-grained viseme modeling.

+\textbf{Computational Cost.} Building on the above hyperparameter choices (6 tokens, 25 fps), we measure the resulting overhead on a 5.7\,s clip ($420\times756$, Qwen2.5-Omni-3B, V100).
+Incorporating Visual Delta tokens increases the token count from $2{,}257$ to $3{,}111$, inference time from $2.62$\,s to $3.13$\,s, peak GPU memory from $13.2$\,GB to $17.2$\,GB, and FLOPs from $26.9$\,T to $38.2$\,T. Compared to a naive 25\,fps ViT approach that incurs $>$10$\times$ token blow-up, our structured design caps the overhead at only $+38\%$ additional tokens, demonstrating a favorable trade-off between high-frequency temporal perception and computational efficiency.